-- 1. Preceptor Evaluations: COP-2 community preceptors will evaluate students' professionalism and overall performance at the end of each COP-2 block.
-Preceptors play a unique role as a role model and source of professionalism feedback and evaluation during the COP-2 clinical sessions. - 2.
-Electronic Learner Portfolio: In COP-2, the COM electronic portfolio will serve as means to core competencies such as self-directed learning as well as a vehicle for longitudinal, multi-source assessment of students' achievements.
-Students will be charged with completing and submitting activities and pre-defined exercises such as H&Ps, reflective exercises, clinical checklists, logbook entries, etc. for formative feedback.
-For summative assessments, students will have opportunities to select their "best work" and submit this for assessment.
+- 1. Preceptor Evaluations: COP-2 community preceptors will evaluate students' professionalism and overall performance at the end of the year.
+Preceptors play a unique role as a role model and source of professionalism feedback and evaluation during the COP-2 clinical sessions. - Electronic Learner Portfolio: In COP-2, the COP e-Portfolio will serve as a means to track core competencies such as self-directed learning as well as a vehicle for longitudinal, multi-source assessment of students' achievements.
+Students will be charged with completing and submitting activities and pre-defined exercises such as learning goals, H&Ps, and reflective exercises for formative feedback and summative assessment.

 Core COM clinical faculty will serve as Portfolio Advisors.
 Each portfolio advisor will be assigned a group of students and will provide ongoing formative feedback to students both individually and in group sessions throughout the year.
-Summative assessment will be conducted by the P-2 Module Directors.
+Summative assessments will be conducted by the P-2 Module Directors.